Portland man arrested after fight allegedly breaks out at Bowdoin College party

-BRUNSWICK — Police were called to a party at Bowdoin College after a fight allegedly broke out between students and party crashers, according to Brunswick Police.
+BRUNSWICK — Police arrested a Portland man after a fight allegedly broke out between Bowdoin College students and party crashers, according to Brunswick Police.

 Waltz said Brunswick sent six officers.
 Another four officers came from the Sagadahoc and Cumberland County sheriff’s offices and the Freeport and Topsham police departments.

-Waltz said the party was crashed by people from Portland who declined to leave when asked, “so ended up arguing with and striking a couple of the students.”
+Waltz said a group of people from Portland showed up at the party and refused to leave when asked, “so ended up arguing with and striking a couple of the students.”

 Police arrested 19-year-old Ali Ahmed Ali of Portland, who Waltz said was not cooperating with officers.
 Ali was charged him with disorderly conduct, refusing to submit to arrest or detention, failing to provide correct name and address and a being minor in possession of alcohol by consumption.
 He was taken to the police station where bail was set at $900.
 He couldn’t post bail and was taken to Cumberland County Jail in Portland.

-Waltz said Ali was given a criminal trespass warning ordering him to stay away from the college.
+Waltz said Ali was given a criminal trespass warning and ordered to stay away from the college.

 Another party crasher was allegedly out of control when college security tried to get him to leave but fled the party before police caught up him, Waltz said.